Gurkenschreck/Skylines-ELESDE/README.md

 * FlipSh*t / randomize the colors
 * FlipSh*tHarder / like FlipSh*t, but faster

-I am currently planning to add more visual effects in the future:
+I am currently planning to add more visual and audio effects and some fun stuff in the future:
 * Effects
 * Even more effects!